 - Increases durability by improving impact and vibration resistance which can be critical in military and transportation.

 - Prevents condensation and internal dust build up

 - Enables thinner displays by eliminating the air gap between the LCD and front surface

-IEE's in-house bonding and lamination facility uses the latest techniques to reduce costs, improve production lead-times and production rates, and give you consistent high quality displays through direct control of our critical process steps.
+IEE's in-house bonding and lamination facility use the latest techniques to reduce costs, improve production lead-times and production rates, and give you consistently high-quality displays through direct control of our critical process steps.
 We utilize the DuPont™ Vertak® bonding process, a proven, UV stable adhesive technology, that allows us to perform direct LCD bonding from a 1.5" to 30" active display area.

 Optical bonding is a complex process requiring specialized equipment and expertise to deliver consistent, reliable results.
 IEE has a long history of serving our customers with optical bonding of:

 - Vandal proof glass